LxiStandard/LxiStandard.github.io/site/index.md

 # Home

-The LXI consortium operates this subdomain (public.LxiStandard.org) as a posting place for final specifications, REST API schemas, examples, and other files that are not naturally hosted out of the LXI website.
+The LXI consortium operates this subdomain (public.LxiStandard.org) as a posting place for:

+* Final specifications
+* LXI REST API schemas
+* Examples
+* Applications for LXI certification, and other documents related to LXI Conformance

-For the main LXI website, see: [LXI Website](https://lxistandard.org).
+For additional information on LXI, see: [LXI Website](https://lxistandard.org).